-event studies that trace out the effects of rates on mobility at a high frequency.
+Beyond the methodological differences, the credit registry data we use is more granular than what other studies have used.
+Because we observe moves every quarter, we can construct event studies that trace out the effects of rates on mobility at a high frequency.
 The event study graphs help with identification because they allow us to provide evidence for parallel pre-trends and show the timing of the response to interest rate shocks.
-They also help us identify a valid control group for mortgageholders - cash buyers - not used in other research.
+They also help us identify a valid control group for mortgage holders - cash buyers - not used in other research.
 Another use of quarterly data is to identify nonlinear effects of interest rate gaps identified solely from changes in interest rates over time, rather than differences across cohorts; as compared to other work, we find little evidence that negative "rate gaps" affect mobility.
 We also explore heterogeneous effects by region, race, income and financial factors.
-The effects are much larger for people who recently refinanced, and that the effects are about half as large for out-of-state moves than for inter-zip moves.
+The effects are much larger for people who recently refinanced, and about half as large for out-of-state moves as for inter-zip moves.